 After you check your email or domain and confirm that you have been blacklisted, you need to check their policy to find a way to be removed from it.

-Each blacklist usually has a specific policy on how to remove names from it, but it is probable that they watch your moves closely for a while before removing it from good.
+Each blacklist usually has a specific policy on how to remove names from it, they probably watch your moves closely for a while before removing it from good.

 What can I do to make sure I don’t have bad emails on my mailing list?

-If you are interested in keeping your address or domain far from email blacklists, there is also another alternative.
+There is another alternative if you are interested in keeping your address or domain far from email blacklists.

 To check if your mailing list legit and reliable, you can go to TheChecker.co and verify your email lists.
 This will keep your mailing list authentic and guarantee you a more effective marketing strategy.